MustafaDestegul/WebSockets_with_C/README.md

 # WebSockets_with_C
-WebSockets server application with C
+WebSockets server and client application with C